| Next

 directory to create the drivers.
 (You can safely ignore the information

-in the INSTALL file about editing makefiles, and the like, since
+in the INSTALLfile about editing makefiles, and the like, since

 we will pass this information to the driver as module parameters.)
-Then, type
+Then, type make install

 to install them.
 Finally, run